gumimimichan-LC/homelab/plex-server/README.md

 - The reason I didn't put any other things in docker is because I experienced instability and GPU Passthrough causes glitches in my system.
 I also had a HV issue at this time which affected AMD's PPM.
 ---

+## More In-depth Setup

+I need to look back and redo it to make this decent so ill fix this later

 ## Networking & Access
 - LAN IP: I am not giving you my ips even private
 - Ports used: